Natural Remedies For ADHD Symptoms: Exploring Ways To Treat ADHD

 Need support managing your ADHD symptoms?

 Mind-body exercises—including activities like yoga, tai chi, and meditation—can help us take advantage of the strong connections between our mental and physical health.
-Studies support the use of such exercises as complementary therapy techniques or components of alternative medicine treatment plans.
+Studies support the use of such exercises as complementary therapy techniques or components of alternative medicine treatment plans for various mental disorders.
 For example, in a study on the effects of mindfulness meditation in primary school children, researchers found improvements in attention and overall psychological well-being

 More strenuous forms of physical exercise may also alleviate ADHD symptoms.
 In a systematic review of eight studies, researchers concluded that aerobic exercise can improve symptoms like hyperactivity, executive dysfunction, and trouble focusing.
 Exercise can also improve certain physical symptoms associated with ADHD.
 Research shows that physical activity can reduce sleep disruptions, such as difficulty falling asleep, in individuals with ADHD.